Taekwonnie/Debt-Relief-Web-App/README.md

 ## Instruction

+Make sure you have node.js installed.
+Video tutorial here: https://youtu.be/HrKsQyuhlnY\
 Clone this repo then make sure that you're in the project folder, to start this project you must run:

 ### `1) npm install` do this once to install all dependencies